lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 This is similar to a WordPress query and it sets up a <code>.Paginate</code> object containing all posts matching the <code>where</code> statement.
 This will be used to output posts using Hugo's [range function](https://gohugo.io/functions/range/), which is roughly equivalent to a <code>for</code> or <code>while</code> loop.

-Note that I've used "posts" as the content name, but that this could be anything (for my site I used "articles").
-It should be the same as the directory name in your Hugo <code>/content/</code> directory for example <code>/content/<strong>posts</strong>/</code>.
+Note that in this example I've used "posts" as the content name but it can be anything (for my site I used "articles").
+It should be the same as the directory name in your Hugo <code>/content/</code> folder, for example <code>/content/<strong>posts</strong>/</code>.

 Here's how we iterate over the <code>.Paginate</code> object: